Cervical Cancer Screening – Pap Smear

 Women, in particular those who have been or are currently sexually active should undergo regular screening for cervical cancer.

-To understand the importance of regular screening, let us first understand how cervical cancer develops.
+To understand the importance of regular cervical cancer screening, let us first understand how cervical cancer develops.

 Cervical cancer usually develops slowly over time.